Skip to content

 Integration Strategies within the Toolbox

-Another option for integration is mid integration, which is achieved by feeding the different omics layers into a joint statistical or machine learning model (e.g., MOFA, MixOMics), which identifies shared latent factors across data types while preserving their specific structures.
+Another option for integration is mid integration, which is achieved by feeding the different omics layers into a joint statistical or machine learning model , which identifies shared latent factors across data types while preserving their specific structures.
 This approach is more powerful for uncovering cross-omics interactions and mechanistic links.

 With both late and mid integration modules, the toolbox ensures flexibility: researchers can choose simpler workflows when appropriate, but also apply state-of-the-art integrative modeling for comprehensive analyses.

-We will use mid integration strategy for integrating microbiome, methylation and genome data, and further late integration strategy for associating metabolomics, immunoprofiling and proteome data with the other omics measurements.
+In GEMMA project the mid integration strategy for is used for integrating microbiome, methylation and genome data, and further late integration strategy for associating metabolomics, immunoprofiling and proteome data with the other omics measurements.

 Available Tools